USEPA/useeior/format_specs/model.md

                 +-------+
 ```

+The related `M_d` matrix provides direct + indirect emissions and resources per dollar output that are only from the US.

 #### N
 The matrix `N` is a `indicator x sector` matrix and contains in each column
 `i` the direct and indirect impact result per 1 USD output of sector `i`: